lanmarc77/esp-audio-book-player/README.md

 |     |####|     |
  ----------------
 ```
-On right side the battery level in percent is shown.
+On the right side the battery level in percent is shown.

 ### Off screen
 ```